Police Traffic report

 Rear-end collisions

-Rear end collisions are among the most common types of accidents reported in police traffic reports.
+Rear-end collisions are among the most common types of accidents reported in police traffic reports.
 This type of accident happens when one car hits another from behind.
 The driver who hit with the other car is typically considered at fault for the accident, as they should have been driving with enough gap between one’s vehicle and the one ahead of them to stop safely.
-Rear-end collisions can result in a range of injuries, from minor whiplash to more severe injuries.
+Rear-end collisions can result in various injuries, from minor whiplash to more severe injuries.
 In a police traffic report documenting a rear-end collision, important information will be recorded such as the calendar date, time, and location of the accident.
-Additionally, details about each driver involved will be noted including their name and contact information.
-Information about the vehicles involved will also be recorded including make and model, license plate number, and insurance information.
+Additionally, details about each driver involved will be noted, including their name and contact information.
+Information about the vehicles involved will also be recorded, including make and model, license plate number, and insurance information.

 Head-on collisions